marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

   in an ``__attribute__`` still only provides you with 8-byte alignment.
 See your linker documentation for further information.

-  When used on a struct, or struct member, the :gcc-attr:`aligned` attribute can only increase the alignment; in order to decrease it, the :gcc-attr:`packed` attribute must be specified as well.
-When used as part of a typedef, the :gcc-attr:`aligned` attribute can both increase and decrease alignment, and specifying the :gcc-attr:`packed` attribute generates a warning.
+  When used on a struct, or struct member, the :type-attr:`aligned` attribute can only increase the alignment; in order to decrease it, the :type-attr:`packed` attribute must be specified as well.
+When used as part of a typedef, the :type-attr:`aligned` attribute can both increase and decrease alignment, and specifying the :type-attr:`packed` attribute generates a warning.

   .. index:: warn_if_not_aligned type attribute

-.. gcc-attr:: warn_if_not_aligned (alignment)
+.. type-attr:: warn_if_not_aligned (alignment)

   This attribute specifies a threshold for the structure field, measured in bytes.
 If the structure field is aligned below the threshold, a